 The Springboard is an experimental instrument I built in 1994 to explore the sonic potential of coil springs and other readily available materials.
 The inaudible vibrations of these materials are amplified by one very affordable piezo disc contact microphone.
-When played with cello bows and homemade friction mallets, I am able to produce extraordinary sounds that belie the humble origin of these materials.
+When played with cello bows and homemade friction mallets, I am able to produce extraordinary sounds over a wide frequency range that belie the humble origin of these selected materials.

-Skip to the next page for more images and text about the Springboard and experimental instruments.
-On this page you can find useful links to sources and materials for making contact microphones and inventing your own instruments.
-Photos of the Springboard may also be seen on my Facebook photo album.
+Skip to the next page for more information about the Springboard and experimental instruments.
+I hope the useful links to sources and materials for making contact microphones and inventing your own instruments will inspire you.
+Photos of the Springboard may also be seen on Flickr and Facebook photo album.